Homemade Hazelnut Creamer Recipe

 Also, I recommend not using hazelnut creamer in flavored hazelnut coffee.
 It is possible to have too much of a good thing!

 Our office recently tasted samples from Fire Dept. Coffee and I can say that their Donut Shop coffee is a well-balanced kind of brew that works incredibly well with flavored creamers.

 (Incidentally, this new-ish coffee company is a great choice of java source for another reason.
 Fire Dept. Coffee is an American brand run by active and retired firefighters.
 Also, they make a rum-infused coffee, which we’re pretty sure doubles the aphrodisiac potential of the brew.)

-Why coffee is our favorite pick-me-up
+Why coffee is my favorite pick-me-up (it’s an aphrodisiac!)

-As you know by now if you’re a regular visitor to our site, coffee is one of our favorite aphrodisiacs.
+As you know by now if you’re a regular visitor to this site, coffee is one of our favorite aphrodisiacs.
 Not only does coffee give you energy for games of love (and just about everything else you need to do in a day), but it’s known to stimulate the pleasure system of the brain.
 It can give your mood a serious lift, all while tasting so good and going down easy.

 Not everyone reacts the same to coffee.
 There are those who are so sensitive to its effects that they will end up awake all night.
 For others, a cup offers just the perfect “lift.”

 Ultimately, there are several factors that come into play when caffeine works in your body, like how hydrated you are and what you have eaten.
 In order to prevent the ‘afternoon slump’ that can come from drinking coffee, experts suggest you try drinking one glass of water for every cup of coffee you drink.

 If you love coffee as much as I do, here are more coffee recipes to keep you fueled:

 Homemade Chocolate Almond Coffee Creamer